The small business no-nonsense guide to GDPR

 -Article 3(2) General Data Protection Regulation-

-In the context of the UK and the vote to leave the European Union, this will have no impact on GDPR enforcement as the Information Commissioner Office (ICO) has confirmed the new bill will apply in the UK from 25th May 2018.
+Even though the UK left the EU in December 2020, that has had no impact on the GDPR enforcement as the Information Commissioner Office (ICO) has confirmed the new bill applied in the UK from 25th May 2018.

 For the purposes of this guide we will focus our attention on the GDPR and its effect on small businesses.
 The GDPR is not a one size fits all solution to the problem of data protection.
 It has differing levels of obligation depending on the size of the business when it comes to reporting: